Jma353/jma353.github.io/about.md

 permalink: /about/
 ---

 Hi, I'm Joe Antonakakis.
-I am a Junior at Cornell University studying Computer Science and minoring in Operations Research and Information Engineering.
+I'm a senior at Cornell University studying Computer Science, graduating Winter 2017.
+I'm starting as a software engineer at Facebook in January

 My areas of interest include database systems, software engineering, full-stack mobile and web development, and functional programming.